NVTS Is Quietly Collapsing the AI Power Delivery Stack

 NVTS is not a component vendor

-To address this energy constraint, Navitas took a different path early.
-Its gallium nitride based power chips integrate multiple power functions; switching, control, sensing, and protection into a single power chip optimized for efficiency.
-This integration collapses what had been separate power functions at the chip level, shifting responsibility away from the system integrator and toward Navitas, which now defines the internal architecture of the GPU adjacent power chip.
+To address these energy losses, Navitas adopted an integrated architecture strategy.
+Its gallium nitride (GaN) based power chips integrate multiple power functions, including switching, control, sensing, and protection, into a single power chip optimized for efficiency.
+This integration replaces multiple discrete power chips with a single power chip, shifting more design responsibility away from the system integrator and into Navitas’ integrated architecture.

 Architecture expansion into SiC

-GaN operates closest to the GPU, where fast switching and power density matter most.
-SiC operates upstream, conditioning higher-voltage power before feeding those GPU adjacent GaN power chips.
-Together, this forms NVTS’s unified GaN and SiC power chip architecture, which controls how power moves through the stack from rack to GPU more efficiently than discrete power chips and board level workaround designs.
+GaN power chips operate closest to the GPU, where power delivery and switching speed matter most.
+SiC power chips operate upstream, conditioning higher voltage power before feeding those GPU adjacent GaN power chips.
+Together, these form NVTS’s integrated GaN and SiC power delivery architecture, which controls how power moves through the stack from rack to GPU more efficiently than discrete power chips and workaround architectures like packaged power chips.

 Collapsing the power delivery stack